meharbhamrah/CSKeywords/README.md

 - Satoshi Nakamoto: The pseudonymous creator of Bitcoin, the first cryptocurrency.
 - ICO (Initial Coin Offering): A method of fundraising for blockchain projects, where tokens or coins are sold to investors to raise capital.

-## Network and Security:
-- NAT (Network Address Translation): A technique that maps private IP addresses to a single public IP address to allow multiple devices to share the same public IP.
-- Router: A network device that forwards data packets between computer networks and directs traffic based on IP addresses.
-- Firewall: A network security device or software that filters and controls incoming and outgoing network traffic to protect a network from unauthorized access and threats.

-## Software Development:
-- Compiler vs. Interpreter: Compiler translates the entire source code into machine code at once, while an interpreter translates code line by line and executes it.
-- Scheduling: The process of managing and prioritizing tasks in a computer system to optimize resource utilization.
-- Firmware: Software embedded in hardware devices that controls their operation and behavior.

 ## Cloud Services:
 - IaaS, PaaS, SaaS: Different cloud service models - Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
 - Public, Private, Hybrid Clouds: Different cloud deployment models, with public clouds available to the general public, private clouds for a single organization, and hybrid clouds combining both.